10 Simple Ways to Increase Facebook Engagement

 People who connect with your business expect to hear back from you.
 Answer their questions, show your appreciation, and listen to feedback.
 Just as with negative reviews, addressing negative comments can help deescalate the situation and prevent any misinformation from remaining on your site.
 Overall, monitoring and responding to all comments will improve your online reputation and can even bring new customers to your door.
 And best yet, when people are rewarded for engaging they will continue to do so, boosting your rank in Facebook’s algorithm.

 10. Track your engagement

 To truly maximize your engagement you need to start tracking your posts.
 This means using Facebook analytic tools or a service like Widewail to monitor your traffic and to determine how well your content is performing.
 By looking at longterm trends you will discover what works best and what posting times earn you the most traffic.
-Once you have the data, adjust accordingly to make sure you’re Facebook content is getting the most engagement possible.
+Once you have the data, adjust accordingly to make sure your Facebook content is getting the most engagement possible.